camsaul/camsaul.com/_posts/2019-01-29-the-best-linters-for-clojure.markdown

 categories: clojure
 ---

-Clojure linters have saved me a ton of time when managing huge open-source projects like [Metabase](https://github.com/metabase/metabase).
+Clojure linters have saved me a ton of time when managing huge open-source codebases like [Metabase](https://github.com/metabase/metabase).
 It's a lot easier to enforce coding conventions by having CI do it for you.

-Linters didn't existing for some of the things I wanted to lint, so I invested a bit of time writing a few of my own.
+Linters didn't exist for some of the things I wanted to lint, so I invested a bit of time writing a few of my own.
 This turned out to be time well spent; the up-front time I spent writing the linters was eventually repaid in the time I saved asking for people to fix things (or going in and fixing them myself).

 I'll have to write a blog post in the future about how to write Clojure linters, but in the meantime here's the four linters I use in every Clojure project: